arne-z/BachelorThesis/ExperimentSetup.md

 ## Group Assignment

 If interrupted time series is used, no group assignment need take place.
-Otherwise random asignment seems to be the prudent choice.
+Otherwise random asignment seems to be the most prudent choice.

 ## Training